microsoft/vscode-docs/docs/azure/kubernetes.md

 ## Containerize and publish the application

-You can follow the [Working with Docker](/docs/azure/docker.md) tutorial to build your project, generate a Docker image  and push it to a public or private container registry through the Microsoft [Docker Extension](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker).
+You can follow the [Working with Docker](/docs/azure/docker.md) tutorial to build your project, generate a Docker image, and push it to a public or private container registry through the Microsoft [Docker Extension](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker).

 ## Create and config a Kubernetes cluster